The Office of the Police and Crime Commissioner (OPCC) carries out a wide range of consultations and engagement.

 - Youth activities and preventing re-offending

-Aimed at young people, aged 14 to 25, the results of the Big Conversation were presented at a virtual conference in March 2021.
+Aimed at young people, aged 14 to 25, the results of the Big Conversation were presented in March 2021.
 The full report is now available on this website.

 Precept 2021/22 Consultation